How to Craft Beautiful Egg Ornaments You Can Keep Forever

 I put all of the eggs on bamboo skewers with beads in between to hold them apart whenever I needed to coat them with glue or poly or let them dry between coats.

 All of the beads I used in this project are paper beads I made myself.
-I had never heard of them before I saw a great hub about them, so if you love them as much as I do be sure to follow the link to see how easy they are to make, and they are beautiful and practically free.
+They are easy to make, beautiful and practically free!

 Bamboo Skewers are Perfect for Drying Eggs Between Coats